On this page

 - make them aware that they may be contacted if your nomination progresses as a shortlisted finalist.

-Once your nomination has been submitted, it will automatically be sent to your service provider/coordinator or Chief Executive Officer (or equivalent).
-They will need to endorse your nomination before 5pm Thursday 13 June 2024 for the nomination to be successfully submitted.
+Once your nomination has been submitted, an email will automatically be sent to your approved provider/coordinator or Chief Executive Officer (or equivalent).
+They will need to endorse your nomination before 5pm Thursday 12 June 2025 for the nomination to be successfully submitted.

 Selection criteria and eligibility requirements